Fishers are elusive, forest-dwelling members of the weasel family. They have long, slim bodies, short legs, rounded ears and bushy tails.

 Fishers are larger and darker than martens and have thick fur.
-Fishers are agile, swift and excellent climbers, with the ability to turn their back feet nearly 180 degrees allowing them to climb head-first down trees.
-Despite their name, fishers do not hunt or eat fish, but have a varied diet consisting mostly of small to mid-sized mammals including squirrels, wood rats and hares.
-Rampant loss of forest habitat due to aggressive logging of the past remains a problem, and unsustainable logging continues to impact fisher habitat today.
-Abnormally large, severe fires and poisoning by rodenticide used in illegal marijuana growing operations on public lands also contribute to the decline of this rare and charismatic critter.
+Fishers are agile, swift and excellent climbers.
+Their the ability to turn their back feet nearly 180 degrees allows them to climb head-first down trees.
+Despite their name, fishers do not hunt or eat fish.
+Instead, they have a varied diet consisting mostly of small to mid-sized mammals including squirrels, wood rats and hares.

 Defenders' Impact

-In both the northern Rockies and their West Coast range, Defenders is working to secure adequate federal protections for fishers and their habitats, actively influencing policies and decisions affecting them — such as trapping in Montana and logging important habitat in California’s southern Sierra Nevada — and preparing for changes to fisher habitat caused by climate change.
+In both the northern Rockies and their West Coast ranges, Defenders is working to secure adequate federal protections for fishers and their habitats, actively influencing policies and decisions affecting them — such as trapping in Montana and logging important habitat in California’s southern Sierra Nevada — and preparing for changes to fisher habitat caused by climate change.

 Defenders successfully advocated for protecting the highly isolated fisher population in the southern Sierra Nevada under both the federal and California endangered species acts.
 We have also worked on the ground to introduce fishers to Olympic National Park in Washington State.